Working with Waterfall Project Plans

 Using the Custom View

-The Custom View provides a way to see the plan steps in different ways, showing or hiding columns, grouping by like values, and sorting.
+The Custom View allows users to view plan steps in various ways, including showing or hiding columns, grouping similar values, and sorting.

 To use the custom plan view:

-- Click the Columns dropdown (fenceposts icon), then add or remove any columns from the table.
+4. Click the Configure Grid dropdown (fenceposts icon), then add or remove any columns from the table.

 Forcing Check In of a Plan